 The Hexham Holding Roads were commissioned in November 2014.
 The key objectives of the Hexham Holding Roads were to manage the sequencing of trains and, in conjunction with the Arrival Roads Signalling Optimisation project and better operational management, to reduce both the run time and the level of variability in the run time between Hexham and the terminals.

-Figure 14 shows the 'actual run times' for both the mean and median expressed in minutes from Sandgate to KCL from 2012 to 2015.
+Figure 13 shows the 'actual run times' for both the mean and median expressed in minutes from Sandgate to KCL from 2012 to 2015.
 In conjunction with the arrival roads signalling works the timing point for this data was shifted closer to KCT in early 2015 increasing the section time by two to three minutes.
 In order to compare the actual run times year on year as shown in figure 14, the mean and median figures for 2015 have been reduced by 2 minutes.

 In 2012 it is apparent that with a median time of 35.7 minutes and a mean time of 21.0 minutes that there is significant variability in this section of track.
-It can be clearly seen over the next 4 years, including 2015 year to date, not only does the median time reduce by over 23 minutes from 35.7 minutes to 12.5 minutes but that the mean and median times converge.
-This demonstrates that not only has the section time decreased but importantly the variability has reduced significantly over this time period to almost negligible levels.
+It can be clearly seen over the next 4 years, including 2015 year to date, not only does the median time reduce by over 21 minutes from 35.7 minutes to 14.5 minutes but that the mean and median times converge.
+This demonstrates that not only has the section time decreased but importantly the variability has reduced significantly over this time period to almost negligible levels

 HVCCC has determined that in order to achieve 185 mtpa system capacity section run time variability of less than 100% is required.
 Actual performance is easily exceeding this level of variability while expected section run time for planning purposes has been reduced from 37 minutes to 27 minutes.
-On this basis capacity should be at least the 185 mtpa identified by HVCCC.
+HVCCC has indicated that capacity of at least the current maximum contracted volume of 193.5 mtpa is achievable subject to adequate management of variability.